catdude2000/102-Learning-journal/prepPracInTerm.md

 ## Manual Pages

-Manual Pages are pretty much manuals for commands on your system. man (command to look up) invokes the manual pages.
+Manual Pages are pretty much manuals for commands on your system.
+'man (command to look up)' invokes the manual pages.
+To exit the manual pages press 'q' for quit.
+'man -k (search term)' does a keyword search.
+Use 'n' for next item found.

 ## File Manipulation

+Use mkdir [ options] (Directory)
- -p tells mkdir to make parent directories as needed -v makes mkdir tell us what it is doing
+ -p tells mkdir to make parent directories as needed
+ -v makes mkdir tell us what it is doing
+'rmdir [ options] (Directory)' for removing
+  -supports v and p
+  -add -f for nonempty directories 'rm -r backups'
+Use touch to make a blank file 'touch [ options] (filename)'
+Use 'cp [ options] < source> < destination>' to copy a file or directory.
+Use 'mv [ options] < source> < destination>' to move a file or directory.
+  -Also Can be used for renaming (ex:'mv foo foo3')

 ## Cheat Sheet